 Over the past few months I have gone from meditating two hours a day to meditating an average of four or five.
 Sometimes I worry I am losing myself but what choice do I have?
 The more I do it, the easier it becomes to slip into this curious liminal state where my awareness exists as a field of emptiness and heartbeat and breath; where differentiating between the edges of that field and the rest of the world is uninteresting; where all of it feels like love.

-More recently I’ve found myself more and more slipping into that state unintentionally, when I’m out walking, or around others.
+More recently I’ve found myself more and more slipping into such spaces unintentionally, when I’m out walking, or around others.
 It’s an experience I struggle to put words to, but one I keep wanting to articulate, if only because I would love to more permanently inhabit a world where our language of self and identification assumed the sort of deeply embodied awareness that lies beneath anxiety and separation.

 It is beautiful here.
 My balcony is open; the breeze is causing the dappled light from the palms outside to ripple like waves in the ocean; there are children laughing outside, and calling in a language I recognize but do not understand.